 Non-surgical treatment for IVDD is also called conservative management or treatment.
-Non-surgical treatment aims to help relieve pain and discomfort, to get your dog standing and walking again, and to help restore lost bowel and bladder control.
+Non-surgical treatment aims to help relieve pain and discomfort and improve mobility and bladder/bowel control.
 Non-surgical treatments for IVDD dogs include:

 - Strict Crate-Rest - Strict rest will be essential to relieving your dog's IVDD symptoms without surgery.
 This will require patience, as your dog will need to be strictly confined to a small room or crate for at least four weeks to give his body enough time to attempt to mend the damage.

 - Anti-Inflammatory Medications - Anti-inflammatory medications can help reduce pain and swelling.
 These medications are used in conjunction with crate-rest and restricted activity.